foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/kernel_sp_conf_struct.rst

 Kernel Specific Configuration Structures
 ----------------------------------------

-Significant number of MLI kernels must be configured by specific parameters, which influence calculations and results, but not directly related to input data.
-For example, padding and stride values are parameters of convolution layer and the type of ReLU is a parameter for ReLU transform layer.
+A significant number of MLI kernels must be configured by specific parameters, which influence calculations and results, but are not directly related to input data.
+For example, padding and stride values are parameters of the convolution layer and the type of ReLU is a parameter for ReLU transform layer.
 All specific parameters for particular primitive type are grouped into structures.
 This document describes these structures along with the kernel description they relate to.
 The following tables